huangli712/iQIST/docs/src/ch08/mott.md

 **(3)** Prepare the input files

 Next, we have to setup the necessary parameters for the **AZALEA** component via the *solver.ctqmc.in* file.
-Since we have to solve the Hubbard model for a few times with different $$U$$ parameters, so we have to prepare several *solver.ctqmc.in* files at the same time.
+Since we have to solve the Hubbard model for a few times with different ``U`` parameters, so we have to prepare several *solver.ctqmc.in* files at the same time.
 You can find these files in the *iqist/tutor/t12* directory.
 Noted that there exist a few sub-folders in it.
 Each folder contains one unique *solver.ctqmc.in* file.
 For example, in the *iqist/tutor/t12/u40* directory, the *Uc* parameter in the *solver.ctqmc.in* file is just 4.0.

 Please create your own working directory, and copy the corresponding *solver.ctqmc.in* file to it.